Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Introduction

-Here we turn attention to the GDR in light nuclei with equal proton and neutron numbers $Z$ and $N$, respectively.
-In the $sd$ shell these nuclei are deformed and a key driver of deformation is the underlying $\alpha$-cluster structure \cite{erl14}.
+Here we turn attention to the GDR in lighter nuclei with equal proton and neutron numbers $Z$ and $N$, respectively.
+In the $sd$ shell these nuclei are deformed and according to a recent theoretical study \cite{erl14} a key driver of deformation is the underlying $\alpha$-cluster structure.
+Here we focus on the nuclei $^{24}$Mg, $^{28}$Si, $^{32}$S and $^{40}$Ca, which allows to compare nuclei with prolate deformed ($^{24}$Mg,$^{32}$S), oblate deformed ($^{28}$Si), and spherical ground states ($^{40}$Ca).
 Does this structural feature manifest itself in the fragmentation of the GDR?
-An answer to this question has become possible by the confluence of two advances: (i) The recent availability of high-resolution zero degree inelastic proton scattering data from a series of light nuclei \cite{tam09} permits fine structure in the spectra to be resolved while providing a high degree of selectivity towards $1^-$ states, and (ii) the availability of microscopic calculations of the GDR strength using the random phase approximation (RPA) on top of a deformed ground state with a realistic nucleon-nucleon interaction.
-These calculations do not include coupling to the continuum or to more complex configurations but probe the effect of deformation on the fine structure of the GDR in $sd$-shell nuclei.
-As shown bleow, a detailed comparison yields good agreement with experiment, which leads us to the conclusion that deformation plays a key role in the formation of fine structure in these $sd$-shell nuclei.
+An answer to this question has become possible by the confluence of two advances: (i) The recent availability of high-resolution zero degree inelastic proton scattering data from a series of light nuclei \cite{tam09,mat15} permits fine structure in the spectra to be resolved while providing a high degree of selectivity towards $1^-$ states, and (ii) the availability of microscopic calculations of the GDR strength using the random phase approximation (RPA) on top of a deformed ground state with modern nucleon-nucleon interactions.
+These calculations do not yet include coupling to the continuum or to more complex configurations but probe the effect of deformation on the fine structure of the GDR in $sd$-shell nuclei.
+As shown below, a detailed comparison yields good agreement with experiment, which leads us to the conclusion that deformation plays a key role in the formation of fine structure in these $sd$-shell nuclei.